Channel Tunnel: Earlier proposals

-Initiation of project
+Initiation of the project

 In 1979, the "Mouse-hole Project" was suggested when the Conservatives came to power in Britain.
-The concept was a single-track rail tunnel with a service tunnel, but without shuttle terminals.
-The British government took no interest in funding the project, but the British Prime Minister Margaret Thatcher did not object to a privately funded project, although she said she assumed it would be for cars rather than trains.
+The concept was a single-track rail tunnel with a service tunnel but without shuttle terminals.
+Even though the British government showed no interest in funding the project, British Prime Minister Margaret Thatcher did not object to a privately funded project; however, she assumed it would be for cars rather than trains.
 In 1981, Thatcher and French president François Mitterrand agreed to establish a working group to evaluate a privately funded project.
-In June 1982 the Franco-British study group favoured a twin tunnel to accommodate conventional trains and a vehicle shuttle service.
-In April 1985 promoters were invited to submit scheme proposals.
+In June 1982, the Franco-British study group favoured a twin tunnel to accommodate conventional trains and a vehicle shuttle service.
+In April 1985, promoters were invited to submit scheme proposals.
 Four submissions were shortlisted: